aiven/devportal/docs/products/flink/howto/connect-opensearch.rst

 2. Select the **Data Tables** sub-tab and select the Aiven for OpenSearch® integration to use

 3. Select the Aiven for OpenSearch® service and the **index** to be used as target for the data pipeline.
-If you want to use a new idex not yet existing, write the index name.
+If you want to use a new index not yet existing, write the index name.

 4. Define the **Flink table name**; this name will represents the Flink reference to the topic and will be used during the data pipeline definition